 13. River City Cruises

 Take a leisurely cruise along the Brisbane River with River City Cruises.
-The 90-minute cruises leave twice a day for a comfortable guided tour of the Brisbane River sights, with morning or afternoon tea available and amusing commentary along the way.
+The 90-minute cruises leave twice a day for a comfortable guided tour of the Brisbane River sights, with morning tea available and amusing commentary along the way.
 There is the option to get off at Newstead House to catch a later cruise back, and this might be a good idea if you’re travelling with children who may find the experience a little long.

 14. Riverlife Adventure Centre, Kangaroo Point